jamesknelson/sskk-monorepo/docs/styles.md

-for example, setting `display` can change both the external style (e.g. width and/or height) and internal style (can set internal elements to flex). in cases like these where a property doesn't fit neatly into either category, the safest approach is to treat it as external, exposing any required functionality via props.
+for example, setting `display` can change both the external style (e.g. width and/or height) and internal style (can set internal elements to flex). in cases like these where a property doesn't fit neatly into either category, the safest approach is to treat it as internal, exposing any required functionality via props.

 when applying internal styles, instead of using a css/sx prop, you'll want to